 - how enterprises use risk management to identify unwanted incidents and handle them, as well as make the most of opportunities.

 - how enterprises build up and use internal governance and control to lead the enterprise in the right direction, prevent and handle risk, and correct unwanted incidents that have occurred.

 - how purposeful and effective governance contributes to improve processes and goal achievement.

-- Research and development within the mentioned areas.
+- Recent developments within the mentioned areas.

 After having completed the course the students will be able to:

 - analyse and understand the enterprises’ need for structures and processes that are important for purposeful and effective governance and how these structures and processes can help improve processes that contribute to the enterprise’s goal achievement, including how to identify potential for improvement and carry out improvements

 - identify potential risks and analyse them in terms of probability and consequences.

 - design suitable governance and internal control systems to handle risks that have been identified

 - critically relate to descriptions of situations from management and board, including how to examine and confirm / disprove these situations as well as describe required action.